Capstone-Projects-2023-Fall/project-smart-mirror/documentation/docs/testing/unit-testing.md

 * Call the function with the integer '0'

 Expected Result:
-* Returns the given Calendar Object
+* Returns the Calendar Object added to the CalendarModule's calendars property with the index specified as the integer '0'

 ##  `addCalendar(Calendar)`